julianandrews/sgf-render/README.md

 discuss what you would like to change.

 Feature requests are also welcome!
 The goal is to make this a general purpose sgf diagram generation tool.
-I have plans to add support for sgf markup rendering, but motivation is low since I don't have any immediate use for it.
-A feature request would get me moving!
 Just open an issue at [GitHub](https://github.com/julianandrews/sgf-render/issues).